rhx/SwiftGtk/README.md

 ### Gtk 3.22 or higher

-The Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66 and 2.68, and gdk/gtk 3.22, 3.24, and 4.0 on the `gtk4` branch.
+The Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66 and 2.68, and gdk/gtk 3.22, 3.24 as well as 4.0 and 4.2 on the `gtk4` branch.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux